• Home

 How-to-make-a-doorstop-using fabric scraps

-I made a bunch of fabric strips for the waste can I transformed in my last post.
+I hd made a bunch of fabric strips for the waste can I transformed in my last post.
 I made extra and used some spray starch to stiffen them a bit to use for a doorstop.
-I hardly ever iron and the fact that I had spray starch in the house is SHOCKING!
-It is probably from the 1990’s.

 Iron-and-Spray-Starch

-1. I cut the fabric strips about 2- 1/2” wide.
-Lay them face down on your ironing board and then press the edges into the center.
+1. Cut the fabric strips about 2- 1/2” wide.
+Lay the strips face down on your ironing board and then press the edges into the center.
 Make sure you create nice creases.

 How-to-make-fabric-strips-w